Table of Contents

-Internships can serve as a trial run and if it all goes successfully, you may decide to offer them a full-time role.
+Internships can serve as a trial run.
+If it all goes successfully, you may decide to offer the intern a full-time role.

 Though they aren’t actively searching for a job, passive applicants are people you’ve connected with and who possess the skills and abilities for the position you’re recruiting.
 While they may be more difficult to recruit, passive applicants are often higher-quality candidates.

 “State help is awesome!
 I have to worry about background checks and I love the assistance that the state gives.
 Community and word of mouth are great avenues.
 I reached out to the state and used their free job sites.
 I’ve also reached out to see what programs they have to help.

 Utah has a Veteran-focused program called the ACE Program through the Department of Workforce Services.
 It helps veterans and their spouses get certifications or training or tools needed to obtain and maintain gainful employment.
 This may be helpful to get them any certifications that may be required in order for them to be offered a position.
 It opens up opportunities to widen your candidate pool.